 Local government revenue, expenditures, taxes, or fiscal liabilities.
-The Colorado Constitution allows cities and towns with a population of at least 2,000 to become a home rule entity.
-Ordinances that are made by a home rule city supersede state laws within its territorial limits.
-Home rule cities that opt out of the provisions of this initiative will not be affected.
-The impact to municipalities in the state that do not have home rule will vary.
+The Colorado Constitution allows a city or town to become a home rule entity.
+Ordinances that are made by a home rule entity typically supersede state laws within its territorial limits.
+The fiscal impact for local governments may vary to the extent that home rule cities can opt out of the provisions of this initiative.
+It is assumed that municipalities in the state that do not have home rule will be subject to the provisions in the initiative.